BroSpek/cpmanager/README.md

 * **Theme Switching**: Supports light, dark, and system preference themes for an adaptable user interface.
 * **Responsive Design**: Utilizes Tailwind CSS for a responsive layout suitable for various screen sizes.
 * **Progressive Web App (PWA)**: Includes a service worker for caching app shell resources (`index.html`, icons) and a manifest file for "add to home screen" functionality.
+* **Push Notifications**: Provides local notifications for new user sign-ins on your configured captive portal zones.

+## Push Notifications

+The Captive Portal Manager now supports local push notifications for new user sign-ins on your configured captive portal zones.

+* **Functionality**: When a new user authenticates through the captive portal, you can receive a desktop notification.
+Clicking the notification will open the application and navigate to the "Sessions" tab.
+* **Enabling/Disabling**:
+    * Click the <i class="fas fa-bell-slash"></i> (bell-slash) icon in the top navigation bar to enable notifications.
+Your browser will prompt you for permission.
+    * If enabled, the icon will change to <i class="fas fa-bell"></i> (bell).
+Click it again to disable notifications.
+    * If notifications encounter repeated errors (e.g., API connectivity issues), the icon may change to <i class="fas fa-exclamation-triangle text-red-500"></i> (error triangle) and notifications will be temporarily disabled.
+Clicking it will attempt to re-enable them.
+* **Requirements**:
+    * Your browser must support push notifications.
+    * You must grant notification permission to the application when prompted.
+* **Technology**: This feature utilizes a Service Worker to enable notifications even if the application tab is not actively focused and to handle notification interactions.

 ## Mobile Screenshots